AlbertoBarrago/video-vendor-app/README.md

-# *POC* Video vendor app for Telegram
+# *POC* Market Bot Application

-This is a Telegram mini app that allows users to purchase and download videos from a vendor.
+This is a POC for a market bot application.
 WORK IN PROGRESS...